Skip to main content

 For the full configuration interface, see the FederationPluginOptions API reference.

-It also generates the federation SDL, the _Entity union (from types with a resolvable @key), the _entities and _service resolvers, and typed entity handler signatures in __generated__/federation.ts.
+Based on version and include, the plugin makes the federation directives available in your schema files.
+It also writes __generated__/federation.ts with the SDL, the _Entity union (from types with a resolvable @key), the _entities/_service resolvers, and typed handler signatures.

-Entity Handlers
+Entity handlers

-// src/modules/baeta-federation/entity-handlers.ts
+src/modules/baeta-federation/entity-handlers.ts

 import type { EntityHandlerMap } from "../../__generated__/federation.ts";